Crockpot White Chicken Chili Recipe

 About The Ingredients

-Boneless skinless chicken breasts – you can also use boneless skinless chicken thighs.
+Boneless skinless chicken thighs – you can also use boneless skinless chicken breasts.

 Great Northern beans – low sodium if canned.
 You can use any type of white beans, like cannellini beans.